vkucera/analysis-framework/docs/glossary/README.md

 A task is executed as a [device](#device) of a [workflow](#workflow).

 configurable <a id="configurable" />
-: a [task](#task) parameter, whose value can be set without editing the code of the task.
+: [task](#task) parameter, whose value can be set without editing the code of the task.
 Implemented as a task member of type `Configurable`.
 Can be set via [JSON](#json) configuration.